Juloos/TinyWorld/README.md

 ## TODO:
 ### Bugs
 - Custom block collisions aren't removed when the resource pack no longer has them...
+- Dropping items while scaled down to 1/16th causes items to randomly launch into the air
+- Being scaled down to 1/16th and on top of a shulker box while opening it makes you fall down inside it
 ### Scaling
 - View bobbing doesn't scale [MC-267368](https://bugs.mojang.com/browse/MC-267368)
 - Nametags don't get scaled [MC-267599](https://bugs.mojang.com/browse/MC-267599)*